aboyle/F-seq/README.txt

 A likely cause for errors is an "OutOfMemory" exception.
 To increase the available memory to the java virtual machine, edit 'bin/fseq' file and change the JAVA_OPTS property to increase the heap size.

+Users also typically complain about an 'ArrayOutOfBounds' exception.
+This is due to a low number of reads and is fixed in the latest version of F-seq.
+You can also get around this error by using the -f option to set your fragment size.

 -----------------------------------
 License